podspawnpodspawn

 dotfiles

-The install script runs as root inside the container.
+The install script runs as the non-root container user.
+Use sudo for operations that need root privileges.
 A non-zero exit code from the install script is logged as a warning but does not prevent the session from starting.

 Override precedence